Who can talk about sex-work experiences?

 I have become, after hard work from humble beginnings, a wealthy, entitled, spoilt, lucky and largely protected middle-aged heterosexual white-guy, in a very lucky country.
-Escorts are by the definition and impact of societies opinions and stigmas disadvantaged.
+Escorts are by definition of societal exclusion and stigmas disadvantaged.

-So I should ‘drop dead’, as I was so eloquently instructed by an escort via a Twitter PM just before I first wrote this article.
+So I should ‘drop dead’, as I was so eloquently instructed by an escort via a Twitter Private Messages (PMs) just before I first wrote the first version of this article.
 I’m pretty sure that meant that I should silently buy that person’s services and never say anything, to anybody, about anything, ever!
 Clients should be seen and not heard?